mbround18/vein-docker/README.md

   - Verify firewall/NAT and that published ports match `.env`
 - INI not updating
   - Ensure `INI_ENABLE=true` and the container can write to `./data`
+- SteamCMD error code 8 on updates
+  - This is automatically handled when `CODE_8_MITIGATION=true` (default)
+  - Your saves are backed up and restored automatically
+  - Check logs for "Code 8 mitigation" messages

 ---